 System description

-As Ramakrishnan et al. (2021) describes, four different types of heuristics for RE exist.
-In this project will be made use of utility-based frontier-exploration to gather input to create the map, which means that the robot is directed to explore frontiers; the sections that distinguish the known regions from the unknown regions (Keidar & Kaminka, 2014).
-The frontiers will be detected by 2D-LIght Detection And Ranging (2D-LiDAR) sensors, which are able to analyse contours of an environment (Vasilii et al., 2018).
-Next to frontiers, the odometry of the robot will be used as an input.
-Odometry entails the use of motion sensors to assess the robot its movement in space.
-(Vasilii et al., 2018) By combining the input of the 2D-LiDAR sensors and the odometry sensors, a segment of the map is constructed.

-Based on the given map so far and the odometry of the robot, the robot follows a certain exploration policy to determine its next movement to the most informative destination.
+In this project, the sensor information of 2-D lidar and odometry can be seen as the observation of robot.
+Based on the current observation, the SLAM module is used to build environment map and calculate the location of robot in map.
+Based on the given map so far and the location of the robot, the robot follows a certain exploration policy to determine its next movement to the most informative destination.
 The design of this exploration policy is the main objective of this project.
 For the determination of a robot its next movement, there will be made use of a Markov Decision Process (MDP) as described by Otterlo & Wiering (2012).
 This decision will lead to a movement of the robot within the environment.
-Then the robot will receive new data from the environment by its sensors and therefore a feedback loop will be created.
+Then the robot will receive new observation from the environment by its sensors and therefore a feedback loop will be created.
 An overview of this RE system is given in figure 1:

 Figure 1 - System overview of the RE method